AjiacoVic/Satellites_Market_study/README.md

 # Satellites_Market_study

-Final project Ironhack, Market study on satellite specs evolution &amp; cost-driven model on interplanetary missions
+Final project Ironhack, Market study on satellite specs evolution and cost-driven model on interplanetary missions

 This project has 2 parts: